Iranian police arrest 29 for involvement in hijab protests

 Women across Iran have been removing their headscarves in public to protest Iran's strict Islamic dress code.
 Videos and photos shared on social media have shown demonstrators standing on utility boxes on street sidewalks, defiantly waving their hijabs.

 Tehran police suggested that their actions were incited by foreigners, saying those arrested were "deceived" into removing their hijabs, Iran's semiofficial Tasnim News Agency reported.
-The 29 protesters been transferred to judicial authorities, the report said.
+The 29 protesters have been transferred to judicial authorities, the report said.

 Masih Alinejad, the Iranian activist behind the "White Wednesday" social media campaign against mandatory hijabs, who is now based in the US, told CNN that the movement has not been influenced from abroad.